The complexity of root-finding in orders: NP-completeness for the remaining cubic polynomials

 That means that we have constructed a subring $R_H \subset B^{t'}$ such that $R_H \cap T^{t} \not= \varnothing \Leftrightarrow H \cap S^{t} \not=\varnothing$ holds.
 Letting $A_H$ be the inverse image of $R_H$ under the natural map $A^{t'} \to B^{t'}$, we have completed the reduction. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:cub}] Let $f \in \Z[X]$ be cubic, monic.
+\begin{thm} For $f \in \Z[X]$ cubic monic, we have $\Pi_f \in \P$ if $f$ is reducible, and $\Pi_f \in \NPC$ otherwise. \end{thm} \begin{proof} Let $f \in \Z[X]$ be cubic, monic.
 By Lemma \ref{lem:trivpol} we have $\Pi_f \in \P$ if $f$ is reducible.
 Assume that $f$ is irreducible.
 If it satisfies the conditions of Proposition \ref{prop:cubpol}, then $\Pi_f$ is NP-complete by that proposition.
 Otherwise, it satisfies the conditions of Theorem \ref{thm:diffpol}, and hence is equivalent to one of the three polynomials in Table \ref{table:diffpol}.
 For those three polynomials NP-completeness has been proven in this section.
 This completes the proof. \end{proof}